pdxiv/fosfor/README.md

 | volume        | int 32                | Number of units user wants to buy or sell          |
 | timeToLive    | int 32                | How long before the order is deleted               |

-Example of adding a bid order in roughly equivalent YAML format:
+Example of adding a "bid" order in roughly equivalent YAML format:

 ```yaml
 ---